 Simon Vosecek: Yann Verburgh makes the statement: “Homophobia, today and around the world.” – I find that quite apt.
 A great phrase that is representative of an increasingly pertinent story in France.
 The minimal line-up with which a tour was planned consists of five vocalists and seven instrumentalists.
 I think it’s a bit tight, but it’s still quite feasible.
 Of course a larger version would be better.
 I will write the opera in the next season without any production being assured, which is of course an enormous risk.
 At the same time, like Yann, I will be looking for producers.
-In September I will present the project on “Professionals’ Day” at the Musiktheatertage Wien and I am curious to see if anyone is interested.
+I am curious to see if anyone is interested.
+[On September 14, Simon Vosecek presented the project at the “Professionals’ Day” at the Musiktheatertage Wien]

 Thank you very much for the interview!